LiamLlamazares/math_blog/assets/latex_docs/PDEs/3. Sobolev spaces/2023-07-12-PDEs-3-Sobolev_spaces.md

 post goes into some depth on the main space of functions we will work with.
 Since the post is rather long (yes it has appendices, no that wasn't planned) I decided to include a pdf at the end of the post in case it is easier to navigate.
+However, it won't be updated if any new material is added.
 That said, in the future we will want to solve a differential equation of the form

 <div>